Celestialglitch/swot-reservoir-wse/docs/configuration.md

 ---

-## List Values
+### List Values

-List configuration values may be supplied as comma-separated values.
+List parameters can be supplied as comma-separated values.

 For example: